CoquiCoders/beta-book/toolkit/README.md

 ###Development
 For the development of the site we used [node.js](http://nodejs.org/download/).
 You can read our [Readme](https://github.com/codeforamerica/primerpeso/blob/master/README.md) to check how to install and run the project.
 [Travis CI](https://travis-ci.org/), a free hosted integration platform, Github to host the application, [Angular.Js](https://angularjs.org/),a javascript framework, [Postgres](http://www.postgresql.org/), an open source database, and [Gulp.Js](http://gulpjs.com/),the streaming build system.
 We use [Mandril](https://www.mandrill.com/) as the transactional email platform.
+We us [Redis](http://redis.io/)for advanced key-value cache and store.

 ###Communication & Sharing
 To communicate with each other and with CfA fellows and staff we used [Slack](https://slack.com/), a real-time messaging, archiving and search for teams.